hswlab/kati/README.md

 [![Downloads](https://img.shields.io/github/downloads/hswlab/kati/total)](https://github.com/hswlab/kati/releases/latest)
 [![Downloads](https://img.shields.io/github/v/release/hswlab/kati)](https://github.com/hswlab/kati/releases/latest)

-KATI is a simple desktop application that allows you to quickly and easily have a conversation with an AI.
-The C# library https://github.com/bsdayo/BingChat is used for communication with the AI and is based on BING Chat GPT-4.
-The application can be installed on Windows, and is expected to be available for Linux as well.
+KATI is an AI desktop chat application with bing Chat-GPT 4.
+It supports voice and visual emotion feedback of the AI.
+The goal of the development goes in the direction of J.A.R.V.I.S or HAL 9000.
+I imagine an application that is uncomplicated to set up and does not cost anything.
+Just download, launch and use.
+The heart for the communication with the AI is the C# library [BingChat](https://github.com/bsdayo/BingChat).

 *Key features in KATI v2.0.0:*
 - Conversation with the AI in the 3 usual chat modes: creative, balanced or direct